Section: User Commands (1)

 Return to Main Contents

-is an interactive tool for finding bugs in the trace of a Haskell program
+is an interactive tool for exploring the forward reduction of a given

-supplied as its argument.
-The user must answer a sequence of yes/no
+supplied as its first argument.
+The second argument

-The following other commands are available.
-They each begin with
+The following multi-letter commands are available.
+They each begin

 Exit the interactive tool.